Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Our journey continues to other significant landmarks, including the Kafelsashi Mausoleum, a stunning mausoleum adorned with intricate tilework.
 We also visit the Barak Khana Medressah, a historic Islamic school, and the Tila Shaikh Mosque, a place of worship with a rich history.
 Finally, we explore the city's archives, where we delve into the fascinating past of Tashkent and Uzbekistan.

 As we conclude our tour, we gain a deeper appreciation for Tashkent's rich cultural heritage and its vibrant present.
+You will likely have some free time after our tour and before dinner.

 Overnight in Tashkent.